fc-io/working-with-alvis-from-ki/README.md

 ### Get an interactive allocation

+Allocate yourself a GPU node.

+It is usually better to `salloc` than to run `srun` right off, as the node now assigned will persist independently of the login node.

 ```bash
 salloc -A <REPLACE_WITH_YOUR_PROJECT_ID> -N1 --gres=gpu:A100:1 --time=3:00:00
 ```

 You can modify the `:1` part after `--gres=gpu:A100:1` to request for more GPUs on that node.
 I.e `--gres=gpu:A100:4` for four.

-You can also change the `:A100` part if you want a node with different GPUs.
+You can also change the `:A100` part if you want a node with a different type of GPU.

 See the [docs](https://slurm.schedmd.com/salloc.html) for more nice arguments.